ThomasBogdanov/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## App Information

+- Make sure to register for an account or login!
+You won't be able to access most parts of the website without an account
+- Once you're logged in, you'll be able to access all the content on the website.
+You can create tinyURLs by clicking on the "Create New URL" button at the top!
+Only you will be able to see, edit and delete the URLs that you have created